In diesem Beitrag vorgestellt

 Aptean’s Bruno Johansson and Joris Kolff took the stage after the lunch break to discuss Aptean’s vision for the next-generation food and beverage ERP.
 They led by covering some of today’s market trends, including the accelerated shift to online sales channels, rising raw materials prices, labor shortages, supply chain disruptions and the pressure to become more sustainable.

 They also highlighted how the food and beverage landscape is evolving as digital transformation and the increased adoption of SaaS and cloud models—as well as a focus on food safety and rising popularity of contract manufacturing—impact the industry.
 With so much change taking place, we’ve gathered that clients are actively looking for ways to simplify communications, streamline business processes and utilize intuitive, purpose-built solutions.

-From there, the two presenters explored how Aptean Food & Beverage ERP helps our clients meet these trends and overcome the challenges of today, including constrained supply chains, raw material sourcing difficulties, the pronounced emphasis on sustainability, inflation and the rising costs of packaging and distribution.
+From there, the two presenters explored how our food and beverage software solution, Aptean Food & Beverage ERP, helps our clients meet these trends and overcome the challenges of today, including constrained supply chains, raw material sourcing difficulties, the pronounced emphasis on sustainability, inflation and the rising costs of packaging and distribution.
 Overall, the system is designed to give stakeholders greater visibility and control over mission-critical processes.

 Features like advanced production planning and scheduling allow our customers to stay ahead of spikes in demand and maximize profit margins.
 Our bidirectional traceability tools also assist businesses that want to transparently demonstrate their commitment to sustainable sourcing while also mitigating risks of food safety emergencies.